aaravtiku/cse15l-lab-reports/labreport4.md

 ### The Challenge

 Task 4) Logging in to the ieng6 account.
-As demonstrated above, we can login to the ieng6 account by typing the command `ssh cs15lwi23amy@ieng6.ucsd.edu` as demonstrated below:
+As demonstrated above, we can login to the ieng6 account by typing the command `ssh cs15lwi23amy@ieng6.ucsd.edu` and then press the `<enter>` key as demonstrated below:

 <img width="578" alt="image" src="https://user-images.githubusercontent.com/89179888/221725151-9bb5217f-a8c8-4c67-a64c-1311edd944c9.png">